Alternatives

 ❌ System outages: Databox users suffer from prolonged and frequent platform outages, some lasting up to 3 weeks.
 Even when the platform works, client-facing reports and metrics break very often, causing frustration.

-❌ Inaccurate data: Due to these system outages and unstable integrations, users say their reports often show incorrect data (if they show data at all).
+❌ Inaccurate data: Due to these system outages and unstable integrations, users say their reports often show incorrect data.
 Others say simple calculations were “wrong too often” and that they had to manually calculate metrics.
 This is dangerous if you're an agency as inaccurate data can cost you your client’s trust (and their business).

-❌ Poor customer support: All these issues could be resolved with responsive support, but 90% of Capterra and G2 reviews complain about Databox's “terrible support and customer service”.
+❌ Poor customer support: 90% of Capterra and G2 reviews complain about Databox's “terrible support and customer service”.
 Emails are ignored and critical issues take months to fix.

 ---